 Notice only a small frontal area gets machine.
-Basically, anything within 60deg $(90^{\circ}-30^{\circ})$ of vertical, and on the frontal plane gets machined.
+Basically, anything within $60 \text{deg} (90^\circ - 30^\circ)$ of vertical, and on the frontal plane gets machined.
 Everything else is ignored.

-Change the Zone to Lateral Walls, with a minimum angle of 20deg.
+Change the Zone to Lateral Walls, with a Min. lateral slope of 20deg.
 This time the walls on the sides get machined.